ZhixiaLin/Comprehensive-Road-Inspection-System/readme.md

 **Note:**
 The English version is a translation of the original Chinese document and may not be as detailed.
-It is recommended to refer to the Chinese version for a more comprehensive understanding of the project.
+It is highly recommended to refer to the Chinese version for a more comprehensive understanding of the project.
+Maybe downloading the pdf to view in local is better than viewing in web.

 *I spent a lot of time on drawing the UML diagram(take a look!), which is the most important part in this course design program.*